pantrypoints/sp/content/en/research/aristotle/prior/chapter-04.md

 title: "How are syllogisms produced?"
 weight: 6
 c: "firebrick"
-description: "Aristotle gives maximum importance to the sight over the other senses"
+description: "Syllogism should be discussed before demonstration because syllogism is the general. "
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle